adriaanph/phinc-tank/README.md

 a space where some phincing gets done!

+## esp_mojo
+some very basic "breadboard code" for the ESP32 processor.

 ## face_id
 a simple module that uses the PC webcam and includes both a training and recognition mode.